BOND REPORT: 10-year Treasury Yields Slip Below 2.30% As ECB Leaves Policy Unchanged

 ADVERTISEMENT

 Short-covering refers to when investors are forced to buy back securities they had borrowed, after betting the investment would fall in price.
-If there is enough short-covering, traders can end up driving prices upward.
+So-called short covering can have the effect of amplifying price gains, pressuring yields lower.

 See: German inflation rises to 2% in April 2017 (http://www.marketwatch.com/story/german-inflation-rises-to-20-in-april-2017-04-27-84855858)